RedHatSatellite/satellite-clone/README.md

 # Satellite-clone

-Satellite-clone contains simple Ansible playbooks that can be used to setup a Satellite 6.1 or 6.2 install with restored backup data.
+Satellite-clone contains simple Ansible playbooks that can be used to perform any of the following tasks:
+* Setup a Satellite 6.1 or 6.2 install with restored backup data.

 ## Getting Started